Spreading processes in "post-epidemic" environments: Acknowledgements

 \section{Acknowledgements}

-This work was supported in part by National Research Foundation of Ukraine, project ``Science for Safety of Human and Society'' No. 2020.01/0338.
+This work was supported in part by National Research Foundation of Ukraine, project ``Science for Safety of Human and Society'' No. 2020.01/0338 (VB) and by and by the National Academy of Sciences of Ukraine, project KPKBK 6541230 (YuH)..
 It is our pleasure to acknowledge useful discussions with Jaroslav Ilnytskyi and Mar'jana Krasnytska.